wordswords/davidcraddocknet-hugo/hugo-site/content/pages/security-research.md

 * I use [endlessSSH](https://github.com/skeeto/endlessh) to waste computer time of malicious bots that automatically attempt to connect to port 22 of my server.
 * I use [Mikrotik's 'The Dude'](https://mikrotik.com/thedude) with many custom checks, to monitor my network and alert me of any changes that I need to address.
 * I use [ZeroTier](https://www.zerotier.com/) to implement a secure and simple software-defined VPN without exposing any open ports to the world.
-* I have my own Google organisation account and use Google organisations advanced features to secure my email.
+* I have my own [Google Workspace](https://workspace.google.com)account and use Google Workspace's advanced security features to secure my email and authentication.

+### Personal Security

-* I own a pair of FIDO compliant physical security keys, use phone 2FA and [LastPass](https://www.lastpass.com/) with random unique passwords on all sites to ensure authentication security.
+* I own a pair of FIDO compliant physical security keys, use phone 2FA and [LastPass](https://www.lastpass.com/) with random unique passwords on all sites to ensure authentication security, in combination with my Google Workspace.
-* I keep my mobile phone constantly up to date with the latest security patches at all times.
+* I keep my mobile phone locked and constantly up to date with the latest security patches at all times.
+* I use [Mozilla VPN](https://www.mozilla.org/en-GB/products/vpn/) and Mozilla Firefox with security and ad-blocking plugins to ensure my browsing is private and secure.

 ### Pi-Hole K8s Cluster